 - Engage in conduct that is disorderly.
 Examples include running in hallways; making unreasonable noise; using verbal or written language or gestures that are profane, lewd, vulgar, or abusive; obstructing vehicular or pedestrian traffic; failing to return school property, equipment or uniforms provided for athletics or other school related activities; engaging in any willful act which disrupts the normal operation of the school community; trespassing; computer/electronic communications misuse; or any other violation of the district's Acceptable Use Policy. - Misuse computer/electronic communications.
 Examples include but are not limited to any unauthorized use of computers, software, or Internet/intranet account; accessing inappropriate websites; use of personal electronic devices in the classrooms, except as expressly permitted by a teacher for instructional purposes; use of personal electronic devices in other prohibited areas, as designated by the principal; sexting (sending sexually explicit messages, photos, or videos via cell phone or other electronic means; cyberbullying (engaging in electronic social cruelty, abuse or threats); or any other violations of the District's Acceptable Use Policy.

-- Engage in conduct that is insubordinate.
+Any video recording or picture of fights or other inappropriate behavior will result in the harshest punishment available. - Engage in conduct that is insubordinate.
 Examples include failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect; lateness for, missing or leaving school without permission; and skipping detention. - Engage in conduct that is disruptive.
 Examples include failing to comply with the reasonable directions of teachers, school administrators or other school personnel in charge of students; and interfering with or halting classroom instruction. - Engage in conduct that is violent.
-Examples include committing or threatening an act of violence upon a teacher, administrator, or other school employee or attempting to do so; committing or threatening an act of violence upon another student or any other person lawfully on school property or attempting to do so; possessing a weapon; displaying what appears to be a weapon; threatening to use any weapon, or threatening bodily harm or violence against anyone, while on school property; intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson; and intentionally damaging or destroying school district property.

-• Engage in any conduct that endangers the safety, morals, health or welfare of others - including harassment/bullying.
-Examples of such conduct include lying to school personnel; stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function; defamation; discrimination (which includes the use of the person's actual or perceived race, color, creed, national origin, religious practices, ethnic group, gender, weight, sexual orientation, disability or any other characteristic protected by applicable federal, state or local law as a basis for treating another in a negative manner); harassment/bullying; touching or grabbing another student on a part of the body that is generally regarded as private; removing another student in a sexual or proactive manner; engaging in a sexual act with another student or oneself.
+Examples include committing or threatening an act of violence upon a teacher, administrator, or other school employee or attempting to do so; committing or threatening an act of violence upon another student or any other person lawfully on school property or attempting to do so; possessing a weapon; displaying what appears to be a weapon; threatening to use any weapon, or threatening bodily harm or violence against anyone, while on school property; intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson; and intentionally damaging or destroying school district property. - Engage in any conduct that endangers the safety, morals, health or welfare of others including harassment/bullying.
+Examples of such conduct include lying to school personnel; stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function; defamation; discrimination (which includes the use of the person's actual or perceived race, color, creed, national origin, religion, religious practices, ethnic group, gender, weight, sexual orientation, disability or any other characteristic protected by applicable federal, state or local law as a basis for treating another in a negative manner); harassment/bullying; touching or grabbing another student on a part of the body that is generally regarded as private; removing another student's clothing to reveal undergarments or a part of the body that is generally regarded as private; touching another student in a sexual or proactive manner; engaging in a sexual act with another student or oneself.